jayurbain/Microservices/README.md

 ---

 ### Week 15: Final Projects Presentations

 Monday and Wednesday 5-minute boaster session for each project:
 - What is your project?
+- What problem does it solve?
+- Why were you interested in this project?
+- Brief explanation of your design and functionality.
+- Status and lessons learned

+### Week 16: Final Projects Presentations as needed

+Monday and Wednesday 5-minute boaster session for each project:
+- What is your project?